-For fabric, carpets, cloth seats, safety belts and seats equipped with side air bags:
+For fabric, carpets, cloth seats, safety belts and seats equipped with side

-- Remove dust and loose dirt with a vacuum cleaner. - Remove light stains and soil with Motorcraft Extra Strength Upholstery Cleaner (ZC-41). - If grease or tar is present on the material, spot-clean the area first with Motorcraft Spot and Stain Remover (ZC-14). - Never saturate the seat covers with cleaning solution. - Do not use household cleaning products or glass cleaners, which can stain and discolor the fabric and affect the flame retardant abilities of the seat materials.
+- · Remove dust and loose dirt with a vacuum cleaner. - Remove light stains and soil with Motorcraft Professional Strength Carpet & Upholstery Cleaner (ZC-54). - If grease or tar is present on the material, spot-clean the area first with Motorcraft Spot and Stain Remover (ZC-14). - If a ring forms on the fabric after spot cleaning, clean the entire area immediately (but do not oversaturate) or the ring will set. - Do not use household cleaning products or glass cleaners, which can stain and discolor the fabric and affect the flame retardant abilities of the seat materials.